vmcj/BAPC21-site-2/content/_index.md

 # News
-The call for problems for BAPC2022 can be found at: https://jury.bapc.eu/.
+The call for problems for BAPC 2022 can be found at: https://jury.bapc.eu/.

 # About the BAPC